Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-9.md

    ![](../media/2dg110.png)

-### Task 2: Configure the Microsoft Security DevOps GitHub action
+### Task 2: Configure the Microsoft Security DevOps GitHub Action

 Microsoft Security DevOps is a command line application that integrates static analysis tools into the development lifecycle.
 Security DevOps installs, configures, and runs the latest versions of static analysis tools such as, SDL, security and compliance tools.
 Security DevOps is data-driven with portable configurations that enable deterministic execution across multiple environments.